 - Swelling around the mouth (from potential tooth root abscesses)

 The best way to maintain healthy teeth is to brush your pet's teeth daily.
 This is easiest to start when your pets are younger but can be introduced at any age.
-The team would be happy to help with advice on introducing this to your cat or dog.
+The team at Warren House Vets are happy to help with advice on introducing this to your cat or dog.

 It can also be beneficial to have a scale and polish performed regularly to clean the teeth thoroughly.
 This is similar to the treatment we would receive from a dental hygienist.
 These are done under a short general anaesthetic as our patients won’t sit in one position for a prolonged period and we must ensure their safety and the team’s safety when in the vicinity of sharp teeth!